Federal Work-Study Program

 To apply for federal work study funds for the fall and/or spring semesters, answer “yes” to Question 31 on the Free Application for Federal Student Aid, “Are you interested in being considered for work-study?”

-To request federal work study funds for the summer term, complete the UA Little Rock Summer Financial Aid Application, available in BOSS by March 1 of each year.
+To request federal work study funds for the summer term, complete the UA Little Rock Summer Financial Aid Request, available in BOSS in the spring of each year.